 Similarities

-Similarities refer to connections between people who have something in common.
+Similarities are connections between people who have something in common.
 These are considered “states” because they represent static situations.
 Ties based on similarities are typically, and often necessarily, symmetric, meaning if person A is similar to person B, then person B is also similar to person A. There are many examples of similarities as a basis of social ties.
 These include propinquities like being in the same place at the same time (e.g., people who go to the same school or are in the same neighborhood), memberships like belonging to the same group or club (e.g., co-membership in clubs or being part of the same events), attribute similarities, like sharing a socio-demographic attribute (e.g., being the same gender, nationality, or ethnicity).

 Social Relations

-Social relations can also based on having an affective attitude toward another (either positive or negative), these include such ties based on liking, trusting, disliking, or hating someone.
+Social relations can also be based on having an affective attitude toward another (either positive or negative), these include such ties based on liking, trusting, disliking, or hating someone.
 These are usually asymmetric; for example, you can like someone without them liking you back, but they can be reciprocal.
-The same goes for social relations based on having a cognitive attitude toward someone, like knowing someone or being someone’s acquaintance.
+The same goes for social relations based on a cognitive attitude toward someone, such as knowing someone or being someone’s acquaintance.
 These are also typically asymmetric, as you can know about someone, but that does not necessarily mean that they know about you.

 Interactions